Write us

 • Biodegradable soap for cleaning during the hike

-• Hot water bottle at night to place inside your sleeping bag for warmth
+• A hot water bottle to put in your sleeping bag at night for warmth

 Not Included:

-• Tips and baggage portage to local staff (please note: it is a custom to give tips in Peru; however, it is not obligatory),
+• Tips and baggage portage for local staff (Please note that it is customary to give tips in Peru, but not obligatory.)

-Meal budget: Please allow USD 100-150 for meals not included.
+Meal budget: Please budget USD 100–150 for meals that are not included.

-Solo Traveler: Please note that if you have booked the "Solo Traveler" option for this tour, you receive your own single room for all overnights and a single tent for the Salkantay Trek.
+Solo traveler: If you booked the "Solo Traveler" option for this tour, you will receive your own single room for all nights and a single tent for the Salkantay Trek.

-Local flights: Two local flights are not included in the cost of your tour.
+Local Flights: Two local flights are not included in the tour cost.

 If you would like us to book these flights for you, it is very important that we have your passport details at the time of booking in order to process the tickets.
-Tickets for internal flights are issued locally and will be provided to you prior to each flight departure.
+Tickets for internal flights are issued locally and will be provided prior to each flight's departure.

 Salkantay Trek Machu Representative & Guide